Limit-case admissibility for positive infinite-dimensional systems: Introduction

 Banach lattices form a special class of ordered Banach spaces.
+An element $z\in X$ is said to be the \emph{supremum} or the least upper bound of $x,y\in X$-- which we denote by $z=\sup\{x,y\}$ when it exists -- if $z \ge x,y$ and if $u \ge x,y$ for $u\in X$ implies $u \ge z$.
+Analogously, one can define the infimum$\inf\{x,y\}$ of $x$ and $y$ as their greatest lower bound whenever it exists.
 An ordered Banach space $X$ is called a \emph{Banach lattice} if any two elements have a supremum (equivalently:~infimum) and $ \modulus{x}\le \modulus{y} \Rightarrow \norm{x} \le \norm{y} $, where $\modulus{x}=\sup\{x,-x\}$.
 The cone of a Banach lattice is always generating and normal.
 Common examples of Banach lattices are the $L^p$ spaces for $p\in [1,\infty]$ and the spaces of continuous functions with the supremum norm.
 The theory of ordered Banach spaces and Banach lattices is classical, see \cite{Schaefer1974, Meyer-Nieberg1991, AliprantisBurkinshaw2006, AbramovichAliprantis2001}.
 Many ordered Banach spaces $X$ have additional geometric properties and if $X$ is even a Banach lattice, those properties often have special names.
 As those properties are useful in our results, we summarise them -- along with their name in the case that $X$ is a Banach lattice and common examples -- in Table~\ref{table:properties}.

 Let $T:X\to Y$ be a linear map between pre-ordered Banach spaces $X$ and $Y$.
 We say that $T$ is \emph{positive} and write $T\ge 0$ if $TX_+\subseteq Y_+$.
 By $\calL(X,Y)_+$ we denote the positive, bounded linear operators in $\calL(X,Y)$.
 If $X_+$ is generating, then positivity of $T$ implies boundedness \cite[Theorem~2.8]{ArendtNittka2009}.
 An operator $T \in \calL(X,Y)$ is positive if and only if its dual operator $T' \in \calL(Y',X')$ is positive.
 A functional $\varphi \in X'$ is called \emph{strictly positive} if its kernel contains no positive non-zero element.
 A $C_0$-semigroup $(T(t))_{t\ge 0}$ on $X$ is called \emph{positive} if each operator $T(t)$ is positive.
 For the theory of positive $C_0$-semigroups, we refer the reader to \cite{Nagel1986, BatkaiKramarRhandi2017, BattyRobinson1984}.
 A linear operator $J:X\to Y$ between pre-ordered Banach spaces is called \emph{bipositive} if for each $x \in X$ we have $Jx \ge 0$ if and only if $x\ge 0$.
 Intuitively, if there exists a bipositive map $J \in \calL(X,Y)$ and $J$ is injective (see Proposition~\ref{prop:span-determined}(a)), we can consider $X$ as a subspace of $Y$, endowed with the pre-order inherited from $Y$.
 Thus we shall sometimes say that $X_+$ is a face of $Y_+$ to mean that $J(X_+)$ is a face of $Y_+$.